kanhaiyadav/Ai-Chat-Editor-Exporter/README.md

 -   Automatically validates and loads chat data
 -   Preserves all message content and metadata
 -   Access via sidebar "Import Chat" option

-**Bulk Export**:

--   Export multiple saved chats at once
--   Select chats from list and download as ZIP
--   Perfect for backing up all conversations
--   Includes metadata and timestamps

 #### Save Preset